repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-worker/Docker_README.md

 Redis Server DB number for Result Backend (tasks).
 Default: 0

+Important: It should use the same db id as used by RSTUF API.

 #### (Optional) `RSTUF_REDIS_SERVER_DB_REPO_SETTINGS`

 Redis Server DB number for repository settings.
 Default: 1